MateiDevel/Photo.NET/README.md

 </table>

 # View every photo from a selected path
-Just add the path where you photos are and enjoy them!
+Just add the path where your photos are and enjoy them!

 # P.S.:
 The app is still in development.
 I currently need to work on some optimizations for the app.